chuxmykel/chux.dev/src/blog/introduction-to-web-development/index.md

 ![The same user interface (UI) but styled](https://i.ibb.co/5G4NmG2/Screenshot-2023-02-04-at-15-56-32.png)

 Notice how our simple form looks different now because of the styles we added.

+>Think of it this way; if HTML provides the building blocks, CSS provides the paint, furniture and other items needed to make the resulting building look beautiful 😅.

 ### JavaScript.